ros-safety/software_watchdogs/README.md

 A library of (software) watchdogs based on DDS Quality of Service (QoS) policies and ROS 2 [lifecycle nodes](https://github.com/ros2/demos/blob/master/lifecycle/README.rst).

-Package includes a heartbeat node that can be added easily to an existing process via ROS 2 [node composition](https://index.ros.org/doc/ros2/Tutorials/Composition/).
+This package includes a heartbeat node that can be added easily to an existing process via ROS 2 [node composition](https://index.ros.org/doc/ros2/Tutorials/Composition/).

 ## Overview